A decentralized proximal-gradient method with network independent step-sizes and separated convergence rates: Introduction

-A number of recent works employed the so-called gradient tracking technique~\cite{Zhu2010} in distributed optimization to conquer different issues~\cite{Xu2015,Lorenzo2016,Qu2016,nedich2016achieving,nedic2016geometrically}.
+A number of recent works employed the so-called gradient tracking~\cite{Zhu2010} to conquer different issues~\cite{Xu2015,Lorenzo2016,Qu2016,nedich2016achieving,nedic2016geometrically}.
 To be specific, works~\cite{Xu2015,nedic2016geometrically} relax the step-size rule to allow uncoordinated step-sizes across agents.
 Paper~\cite{Lorenzo2016} solves non-convex optimization problems.
 Paper~\cite{nedich2016achieving} aims at achieving geometric convergence over time-varying graphs.
 Work~\cite{Qu2016} improves the convergence rate over EXTRA, and its formulation is the same as that in~\cite{nedic2016geometrically}.

 Another topic of interest is decentralized optimization over directed graphs~\cite{Nedic2013,Xi2015,Zeng2015,sun2016distributed,nedich2016achieving}, which is beyond the scope of this paper.